bkleinen/bkleinen.github.io/classes/ws2019/m-project/index.md

 ## IN_VISIBLE - Contextual and System Design for a Community Prototype

-Barne Kleinen, Kamalanetra Johnson, René_ Hornstein
+Barne Kleinen, Dr. Kamalanetra AJ C Hung, René_ Hornstein
 ### Project IN_VISIBLE

 When we are denied expressing our identity and participating in education we become invisible.